KerwannTEP/CAT/README.md

-## Compute the *LOCAL* diffusion coefficients in energy-angular momentum space
+## Compute the **local** diffusion coefficients in energy-angular momentum space

-To compute the *LOCAL* NR diffusion coefficients in energy-momentum, one needs to open `code/compute/ComputeCoeffsEnergy.jl`.
+To compute the **local** NR diffusion coefficients in energy-momentum, one needs to open `code/compute/ComputeCoeffsEnergy.jl`.

 Then, one needs to write for which radius `r`, energy `E`, angular momentum `L` and field star mass `m` one wants